joshuaxiao13/CP-Stash/AtCoder Educational DP/F/README.md

 Now the challenge is to find the subsequence, not just the length.
 We can keep track, for each dp state, whether it is optimal to

-1. take the back character common to both prefixes
+1. take the back character common to both prefixes and add it to the LCS
 2. or throw away the back character from the prefix of ```s```
 2. or throw away the back character from the prefix of ```t```.